'Supermarket Sweep' Will Finally Be Back This Month

-Get your hands on your buzzers, please.
-Supermarket Sweep is rolling back onto TV screens near you soon.
+UPDATE October, 7, 2020: Get your hands on your buzzers, please.
+Supermarket Sweep is rolling back onto TV screens near you this month.

-In 2017, British entertainment mega company Fremantle Media, which has produced hits like Family Feud and American Idol, announced they were shopping a reboot of the game show Supermarket Sweep to networks in the United States.
+EARLIER September 2019: In 2017, British entertainment mega company Fremantle Media, which has produces hits like Family Feud and American Idol, announced they were shopping a reboot of the game show Supermarket Sweep to networks in the United States.

 Just last month, that revamped game show got a bit more real when the new host's name was made public.
 Leslie Jones, SNL star and comedienne, announced she was departing the weekend variety show — and that her next act would be in returning her favorite childhood game show to TV.